LedgerHQ/app-velas/frontend-example/README.md

 The purpose of the application is to transfer VLX from your Velas account on your Ledger to another account.

 ### Install the Velas Nano App
-First you need to install the Velas Nano App from Ledger Live as shown in the [prerequisites](../prerequisites) for Ethereum.
+First you need to install the Velas Nano App from Ledger Live.

 ### Start the Development Server
 Start the development server: